The Todo Noise Application

 Let's go back to our controller and to get a list of all connected players.
 To that end, the soundworks state manager expose a getCollection

-method which allows to grab a collection of states that mirror all the states created on the network according to a given schema name.
-The returned collection is automatically kept synchonized with the states that are created and deleted on the network and offer several methods to work with the list.
+is automatically kept synchronized with the states that are created and deleted on the network and offer several methods to work with the list.

-Then, let's create our player
+Let's thus create our player

-collection using the state manager:
+shared state collection using the state manager:

-// src/clients/controller/index.js
+// src/controller.js

 const players = await client.stateManager.getCollection('player');

-// collection
+// src/controller.js

 ${players.map(player => {